jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

    c) set-chassis to: vm
    d) set-deployment to: development

-1) Install a copy of Devuan Linux from [devuan.org](https://devuan.org "Devuan Linux").
-Take a screenshot of the `ps -ef` command focusing on PID 1.
-   a) Install the OpenRC init system via `sudo apt-get install openrc`
-   b) The install process asks you to run a command after successful install: ```for file in /etc/rc0.d/K*; do s=`basename $(readlink "$file")` ; /etc/init.d/$s stop; done```
-   c) Explain what this command is doing.
-   d) Reboot the system and take a screenshot of the output of the `ps -ef` command focusing on PID 1.

 1) What would be the command to change the systemd target runlevel to recovery mode?
 Execute this command and take a screenshot of the result.

 1) Review the content of the mysql.service file.
 List the contents of the `[Install]` header that must load before and after the mysql service starts.

-1) Using GCC `sudo dnf install gcc` or `sudo apt-get install build essential`, create and compile a simple C++ code that is an infinite loop -- just put `while true` in the body of main.
-Execute this script (note you could do this in Python as well, your choice).
-Use ```systemd-cgtop``` to display the usage and capture that output.
-   a) use the `ps` and various filters to show only information related to this process.
-   b) use the `systemd-cgls` command and filters to display the process information
-   c) use the kill command from systemd to kill the cgroup related to the infinite loop process.
+1) Find the sample file located in: files > Chapter-10 > python > iloop.py.
+Copy this file to `/usr/local/bin` and then execute the file by typing: `python3 iloop.py`, take a screenshot of the output

+1) Copy the sample template file located in: files > Chapter-10 > python > iloop.service to your `/lib/systemd/system` directory.
+Edit the iloop.service file adding a description, type simple, private tmp true, wantedby multi-user.target, and ExecStart the absolute path to the python3 binary and absolute path to iloop.py.
+Take a screenshot of the output of the systemctl start command and then the status command.

+1) Using the `systemd-cgls` command find the cgroup ID for the iloop.service and take a screenshot of that entry.
+After taking the screenshot execute the systemctl stop command for the iloop.service.

+1) Take a screenshot of the output of the command: `systemctl list-timers`.

+1) Copy the sample template file located in: files > Chapter-10 > python > iloop.timer to your `/lib/systemd/system` directory.
+Edit the .timer file configuring the onCalander value for execution 3 minutes from the current time.
+This is so you can see the results of the scheduled task execute.
+Take a screenshot of the output of the command: `systemctl list-timers` showing the iloop timer as active.

-1) Find the sample file located in: files > Chapter-10 > python > write-journal.py and copy it to any directory but NOT your home directory (you can use `/usr/local/bin`).
-Create a systemd service file called write-journal.service.
-Have the service file execute this python script (use absolute paths).
-Use the commands to **enable** and **start** the service.
-Use the `sudo journalctl -xe` command to show the output in the systemd logs at boot and after the system has loaded.
+1) Find the sample file located in: files > Chapter-10 > python > write-journal.py and copy it to `/usr/local/bin`.
+Exeecute this command and use the journalctl command with the `-xe` flags to show the output message in the journald logs.

 #### Footnotes